phac-nml/biohansel/docs/source/installation-docs/galaxy.rst

     sh run.sh

-7. Now to install BioHansel, continue following along here or go to the Galaxy Admin tab at the top bar:
+7. Now to install biohansel, continue following along here or go to the Galaxy Admin tab at the top bar:

 |admin_bar|